-- Damage to a battery (such as cracks, dents, creases), discharge from a battery, or a buildup of foreign substances on the battery. - A cracking, hissing or popping sound, or strong odor that comes from the product. - Signs that liquid has been spilled or an object has fallen onto the computer product, the power cord or power adapter. - The computer product, the power cord or power adapter has been exposed to water. - The product has been dropped or damaged in any way. - The product does not operate normally when you follow the operating instructions.

-Note: If you notice these conditions with a non-IBM product (such as an extension cord), stop using that product until you can contact the product manufacturer for further instructions, or until you get a suitable replacement.
+- Power cords, plugs, power adapters, extension cords, surge protectors, or power supplies that are cracked, broken or damaged. - Signs of overheating, smoke, sparks or fire. - Damage to a battery (such as cracks, dents, creases), discharge from a battery, or a buildup of foreign substances on the battery. - A cracking, hissing or popping sound, or strong odor that comes from the product. - Signs that liquid has been spilled or an object has fallen onto the computer product, the power cord or power adapter. - The computer product, the power cord or power adapter has been exposed to water. - The product has been dropped or damaged in any way. - The product does not operate normally when you follow the operating instructions. - Note: If you notice these conditions with a product (such as an extension cord) that is not manufactured for or by Lenovo, stop using that product until you can contact the product manufacturer for further instructions, or until you get a suitable replacement.